 The final section of customer-related processes is Communication, however, the communication extends beyond customers.
 Organizations must plan and document procedures for communication, related to;

 - Product information.
 This includes product information listed on websites, catalogs, and information distributed through a sales team.
 Any piece of advertising material related to the device must have specific language used so it does not violate FDA regulations.
+It’s best if marketing personnel are trained on requirements related to advertising.

 - Enquiries, Order Handling.
 This refers to a company having a well-defined process for receiving customer orders, that includes the ability to change orders when needed.